-The most common identity theft victims tend to be middle-aged married females, divorcees, or those who make more than $75,000 a year, according to a newly released survey.
+The most common identity theft victims are middle-aged married females, divorcees, or those who make more than $75,000 a year, according to a December 2008 survey released by Nationwide Insurance.

 Nationwide Insurance, which conducted the survey, also reported that in this tough economy, it’s harder to bounce back financially after having your identity stolen.
 Four hundred adults, including 200 identity theft victims, were polled, and said that they didn’t know if they had enough money to recover from credit or debit card fraud.
 Ten percent of identity theft victims said they missed payments as a result of identity theft, and four out of five of those victims reported they also experienced lower credit scores, bankruptcy, repossession, foreclosure, or jail time.
 Victims also relayed additional difficulties resulting from identity theft, including family problems and time missed at work.